-Submissions are still being accepted for Variants.
-Particularly participants form the Paris conference are encourage to send in their contribution.
-Please note that the journal accepts only articles that have been revised for publication.
+Submissions are still being accepted for the next issue of Variants to be published in 2015.
+Please contact the Editor with your inquiries.
 All submissions are subject to peer review.

 Please contact the webmaster, if you want us to include your news and announcements here.
 An events calendar listing forthcoming conferences, colloquia, seminars and call for papers is also available.

 The Society organizes an international autumn conference each year hosted by a different European city on a specific topic or theme.
 The first one of these was a colloquium held in Leicester on November 22-23, 2001, to formally launch the Society.
 The second colloquium, on the subject of Reading Notes was held in Antwerp in December 6-7, 2002.
 The third colloquium was held in Copenhagen on November 21-23, 2003.